yoheimuta/mobile-videoplayer.js/README.md

 Create the container tag.

 - `load-scene` class element is displayed until the video is finished loading.
+- `play-scene` class element has one or multiple strip class elements.
+See [Question](/README.md#question) below to understand why you must prepare multiple images to show long video.
 - `replay-scene` class element and `done-scene` class element are displayed after the video is finished playing.
 - `replay-scene` class element is going to be registered click event to replay the video.